Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

 ---
 layout: default
 title: Winning the BEHAVIOR-1K Challenge
-description: Applying modified Pi0.5 for multitask problem in massive simulation
+description: Applying a VLA model to a multi-task problem in a massive simulation
 header_links:
   - text: View on GitHub
     url: https://github.com/IliaLarchenko/behavior-1k-solution